Since January 2010, self-employed persons have been able to

 will not pay the employer portion of EI premiums,

 in recognition of the fact that they cannot collect regular EI

 The program had a start date of January 2010,

 so claims could have been made as early as January 2011.

-maternity and parental benefits through the Québec Parental Insurance
+of maternity leave, paternity leave, parental leave and adoption leave through the Quebec Parental Insurance

 care benefits being offered by the Government of Canada.
 If they opt